mahussain1/Persistance-of-Vision/README.md

 ## Character Combination for 5 and 12 Leds Strip

-To generate different charater combination, Every led step is counted as binary number.
+To generate different charater combination, Every led is considered as binary digit.
 Suppose to display one digit as straight verticle line on 5 leds, we have to turn on all leds at same time.
 So the arrary values will be like: 1+2+4+8+16 = 31.
 So 31 will be stored in array to display a straight line.
-This technique is followed for each character to create array.
+This technique is followed for each character to create an array.
 See Example figure below to have some graphical overview.

 <img src= "./Images/arrary calculation.png" height="400" width="400">

-*Technique to calculate array combination*
+*Technique to calculate an array combination*

 ## PCB Schematic and Board file Snapshots